enriquemolinari/book-microservices/README.md

 - `cd notifications`
 - To compile and install all dependencies: `./mvnw install`
 - To run all service tests: `./mvnw test`
-- To start the service: `./mvnw exec:java`.
+- To start the service:
+    - Start mailpit server: `docker compose -f mailpit/docker-compose.yml up -d`
+        - Emails will be sent to: http://localhost:8025.
+    - Then `./mvnw exec:java`.
         - It will start waiting for new events in `notifications.shows.events` queue.

 ### Rabbit MQ